foxBMS/foxbms-2/docs/software/bootloader/bootloader.rst

 How to Use the Onboard CRC Module in Semi-AUTO Mode?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There is an onboard CRC controller available on the TMS570LC43.
+There is an onboard CRC controller available on the |ti-tms570lc4357|.
-It offers three modes of operation: Auto, Semi-CPU, and Full-CPU.
+It offers three modes of operation:
+- ``Auto``,
+- ``Semi-CPU``, and
+- ``Full-CPU``.

-In our case, the Semi-CPU mode is used to calculate the CRC.
+In our case, the ``Semi-CPU`` mode is used to calculate the CRC.
-Unlike Auto mode, where the CRC calculation and evaluation are performed without CPU intervention, in Semi-CPU mode, the generated CRC signature must be compared with a pre-determined CRC value with the assistance of the CPU.
+Unlike Auto mode, where the CRC calculation and evaluation are performed without CPU intervention, in ``Semi-CPU`` mode, the generated CRC signature must be compared with a pre-determined CRC value with the assistance of the CPU.

 More detailed information regarding CRC onboard module and the CRC algorithm used within the CRC onboard module can be found in